lucia2007/bookwormkid/README.md

 At the beginning of the project, I spent a fair amount of time on project planning, on thinking it through.
 I created wireframes and a sketch of my models first.
 Having the wireframes and the ERD model to refer to when working on the project was both essential and very helpful.
 Any time I was getting lost or confused, I could consult them and figure out how to proceed.

 Reflecting back on my experience with PP4, I felt more confident about planning of the sprints and I planned them right at the beginning.
 I did make minor changes to the content of each milestone, but in general my sprints followed this logic: focus on essential features first (mvp), add additional features if there is enough time.
+I also focused on issues with high priority and only when the project was taking shape, would I add a could have or lower priority features.
+I also improved in guessing have many story points should each user story/dev tasks take, but I had not yet planned to do a given number of points withing the sprint.

+When I am finished with the project, I plan to go back and analyze how many story points I was able to achieve in a sprint and will use this information for my future project planning.

+I used Milestones for organizing my sprints.
+I know it is not ideal, but the Project tool does not have a great alternative to tracking sprints.
+Thus, I would create my milestones, give them a description, assign Epics and User stories to them and add a finish date for each of them.
+My sprints were usually one week long Monday to Friday, but sometimes I had to move some issues to the next sprint due to a problem which took me longer to solve than I had expected or I managed to squeeze in some US story into the current sprint.

+From the beginning I tried to update my readme and testing files, especially as regards credits, sources and bug-fixes.
+I left the last two sprints for readme and testing file completion as it is a very time consuming task to document everything.

+I tried to fix bugs, small or big, as I went so that they would not be too much left at the end.
+Also it gave me a great relief when the app would start working again after having displayed error upon error.

+As you will see from my progress, I have always kept MVP in mind.
+At first I made sure the backend functionality was in place, then I started working on other crucial elements and when I had some extra time, I added some nice to have features, but always keeping in mind meeting the core project requirements first.

+This is visible especially with the product filtering, where at first I developed only a basic filtering functionality by skill level and some other model attributes.
+It took me a long time until I got around doing the age filtering, but I felt this was an essantial feature of the app and needed to be done.
+Again, I started with a simple age filter which did not take any other parameters in the account.
+Finally, towards the end of my development, I managed to create filters which take more than one criterion into account and I am very happy with the result.
+In the meantime I would add other essential features to comply with the mvp requirements, like newsletter, contact form, articles, enquiries and others.

+Overall, primarily, I focused on completing majority of the must-haves, in later stages of the product development I would consider some should and could-haves.
+At the same time, I was identifying user stories which would have to change into won't haves and be left for future development.

+Breaking up the project in Epics, User stories and essentially into tasks has been very helpful and enabled me to tackle the project in managable bite-size steps.
+Using acceptance criteria as a part of my user stories helped me define what was necessary to achieve before I could consider the user story done.
+Each user story also contained detailed tasks which had to be fulfilled before labeling the story as done.

+Each of the user stories would get labels such as: must have, should have, could have, won't have; number of story points; epic ; user story/dev task/bug; high/medium/low priority.
+Each user story would be assigned to its respective epic and milestone (sprint).

 [Back to top](#contents)